DinoChiesa/Edge-Runload-Proxy/README.md

 ## License

-This material is copyright 2014-2016 Apigee Corporation, 2017 Google Inc. and is licensed under the [Apache 2.0 License](LICENSE).
+This material is copyright 2014-2016 Apigee Corporation, 2017-2019 Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
 This includes all the code as well as the API Proxy configuration.

 ## Pre-requisites